developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### RFID Configuration - Country of Operation Channel Hopping

-This Managed Configuration allows an Administrator using an EMM to configure whether *Channel Hopping* will be performed among the *Channels* that are used by the RFID module.
+This Managed Configuration allows an Administrator using an EMM to configure whether *Channel Hopping* is performed among the *Channels* that are used by the RFID module.

 ### RFID Configuration - Action

 This Managed Configuration allows an Administrator using an EMM to perform an Action to alter the behavior or configuration of the RFID module.

-- If the value ***Update Firmware*** is chosen, then the firmware of the RFID module will be updated and the additional Managed Configuration **RFID Configuration - Action Update Firmware File** MUST be specified to supply the path and file name of the file, which must exist in the device file system, containing the firmware update to be applied to the RFID module.
+- If the value ***Update Firmware*** is chosen, then the firmware of the RFID module is updated and the additional Managed Configuration **RFID Configuration - Action Update Firmware File** MUST be specified to supply the path and file name of the file, which must exist in the device file system, containing the firmware update to be applied to the RFID module.

-- If the value ***Export Settings*** is chosen, then the current configuration of the RFID module will be exported and stored in a file in the device file system.
+- If the value ***Export Settings*** is chosen, then the current configuration of the RFID module is exported and stored in a file in the device file system.
 This file could then be extracted from the device and used for troubleshooting potential configuration issues related to the RFID module.

-- If the value ***Reset Radio*** is chosen, then the radio of the  RFID module will be reset, without changing its settings.
+- If the value ***Reset Radio*** is chosen, then the radio of the  RFID module is reset, without changing its settings.
 This could be used to recover from an error or other failure of the RFID module.

-- If the value ***Reset Radio to Factory Defaults*** is chosen, then the configuration of the RFID module will be returned to its default out-of-box state and the radio will be reset.
+- If the value ***Reset Radio to Factory Defaults*** is chosen, then the configuration of the RFID module is returned to its default out-of-box state and the radio is reset.
 This could be used to recover from a serious configuration error that prevents the RFID module from functioning appropriately.

-- If the value ***Update Firmware and Reset Radio to Factory Defaults*** is chosen, then the firmware of the RFID will be updated,l the configuration of the RFID module will be returned to its default out-of-box state, and the radio will be reset.
+- If the value ***Update Firmware and Reset Radio to Factory Defaults*** is chosen, then the firmware of the RFID is updated,l the configuration of the RFID module is returned to its default out-of-box state, and the radio is reset.
 This could necessary when applying a major new firmware update, that add lots of new configuration settings, to ensure that the RFID module is configured in a known and compatible state.

 ### RFID Configuration - Action Update Firmware File